I can’t believe it’s been 10 weeks already! Today is the last day in our series of 10 Things All New Lightroom Users Should Know.

 If a vendor says, get our one-click-and-done preset….
 RUN!

 Of course, it’s one click and done for them.
-They just created that preset for that particular photo.
+The creator of the preset just created that preset for that particular photo.

 But, it doesn’t mean it’s going to be one-click-and-done for yours.
 In fact, I guarantee any free or premium presets you download and use will have to be tweaked (the majority of the time) to work with your photo.